bowlersp/next_cm/readme.md

 1. mgmt/shared/fast/appsvcs
 2. mgmt/shared/fast/appsvcs/{id}/deployments

-When inspecting the JSON files included within `cm_ui_guided_fast_appsvc_creation`, you'll notice a disction between the FAST app service template and the deployment; pool member and virtual server information are provided separate from the template.
+When inspecting the JSON files included within `fast_appsvcs`, you'll notice a disction between the FAST app service template and the deployment; pool member and virtual server information are provided separate from the template.
 Additionally, the target F5 BIG-IP Next instances are defined within the deployment.

-`single_step_appsvc_post.json` is a consolidation of steps 1-4 and allows that portion of the process to take place in a single POST, rather than an initial POST for creation followed by PATCHes to update the "draft" app service.
+`fast_appsvcs/single_step_appsvc_post.json` is a consolidation of steps 1-4 and allows that portion of the process to take place in a single POST, rather than an initial POST for creation followed by PATCHes to update the "draft" app service.

+`fast_appsvcs/single_step_appsvc_deployment.json` contains the deployment declaration for the FAST app service created from `fast_appsvcs/single_step_appsvc_post.json`.

+The `fast_appsvc_test()` function executes a basic workflow consisting of the following:

+1. **Read** FAST Application Service template and deployment declarations from local files
+2. **Create** the FAST Application Service via the CM API (POST)
+3. **Deploy** the FAST Application Service to an F5 BIG-IP Next instance from the CM API (POST)
+4. **Search** CM's AS3 declaration API for a specific tenant and return the ID (GET)
+5. **Delete** the deployed declaration via ID (DELETE)